What is sexual orientation?

 Secret sexual life

 Amol, a 32-year-old married man was a bisexual.
-He would indulge in anal sex with some of his male office colleagues ‘consensually’ for mutual pleasure.
-His wife was completely oblivious to this side of her husband.
+He would indulge in consensual anal sex with some of his male office colleagues.
+His wife was oblivious about this.
 Amol also never felt that his secret parallel life would ever affect his marriage.
-During the second pregnancy of his wife, the obstetrician detected that she was not only HIV positive, but her tests for Syphilis, Hepatitis-B and Genital Herpes were also found positive.
+During the second pregnancy of his wife, the obstetrician detected that she was not only HIV positive, but her tests for syphilis, hepatitis-B and genital herpes were also positive.
 Amol tested positive for these four STDs too.
-It was obvious that Amol had contracted all these STDs from his multiple homosexual contacts and now his wife and unborn child were also victims of these life-threatening infections.
+It was obvious that Amol had contracted these STDs from his multiple homosexual contacts and now his wife and unborn child were also victims of these life-threatening infections.

 It also needs to be noted that as per Section 377 of the Indian Penal Code, anal sex is a punishable offence, even between husband and wife with mutual consent.